Monica Crowley bows out of Trump administration post following plagiarism revelations

 CNN's KFILE originally reported last week that Crowley had plagiarized more than 50 times in her 2012 book "What the Bleep Just Happened."
 In response to the story, publisher HarperCollins pulled the book from sales until it could be updated to include proper attribution.

-CNN's KFILE later found thousands of words plagiarized in Crowley's in her 2000 dissertation for her Columbia University Ph.D.
+CNN's KFILE later found thousands of words plagiarized in Crowley's 2000 dissertation for her Columbia University Ph.D.
 Columbia has said any review of her work would be kept confidential.
 A review of Crowley's columns for the Washington Times also found plagiarism in seven columns.